NhatDuy1407/ezStore-microservices/README.md

 - First run `docker-compose -f docker-compose.init.yml up` to start databases and queues
 - Wait for databases and queues ready
 - Run application from Visual Studio.
+- Run Angular6 project from `source\03.ezStore\WebUI`.
+Note: I am using port 7001
+- If you want to deploy Angular project to docker, build project `ng build --prod` then run `docker-compose -f docker-compose-webui.yml up`

 ## Local Kubenetes Deployment
 - First run `k8s\build-db.bat`, this will build images for databases and queues then push to Docker repository (optional: if images are already there)